 Update: As of 8 September 2015, the tanker ban was lifted and in place a requirement for all vessels to sign a Letter of Comfort “indicating that such Vessel will not be involved in any illegal activity” (screenshot of memo).
 The wording of such letters is likely to be unacceptable to P&I Clubs.
-If you have any queries about this development please do not hesitate to contact your usual contact, Stephen Askins or Arnold Ridley.

 This article looks at the recent blacklisting and raises some of the potential legal implications for vessels calling at Nigeria.

 On 15 July 2015 the Nigerian National Petroleum Corporation (NNPC) issued a memo to 27 of the main Nigerian oil terminal operators detailing a list of 113 blacklisted vessels citing a directive from Nigeria’s recently elected President Muhammadu Buhari (pdf of the memo).
 With the recent change of government and a new party in power such radical steps are perhaps not unexpected.
 Some of the vessels may not have called at Nigerian ports for some considerable time.
 Others will be trading there regularly, but either way there is a suspicion that this is simply a thinly veiled drive for much needed funds.

 No reasons have been given in this memo, although the marine press has focussed on rumours concerning the reconciliation of authorised quantities against shipped/outturn quantities, amongst other issues.
 If that is right and if this involves practices such as “topping up” then such incidents may be taking place without the knowledge of the owners themselves, who will want to protect themselves where they can.
 There is some anecdotal evidence to suggest that this has been a problem where the discharge ports are in China and owners have faced spurious charges of delivering amounts different to those stated on the bills of lading.